GorujoCY/SQLite3-Shell/README.md

 # SQLite3-Shell
 ## Note:
 My project for `SQLite3-Shell` is going to be discontinued, that's why i havent updated it for a year.
-However thanks to [volcanicer](https://github.com/volcanicer), a newer, stable and better version of my shell will be created.
-I will update the **README.md** for more info and when the new shell will get released but you can still use my shell at any time if you want.
-Thanks for noticing!
+But you can still use my shell and modify it when you download it at any time if you want

 ---
 An SQLite3 Shell made in Python, By Me!